Key takeaways

 Side effects, some potentially dangerous, are possible with Zoloft.
 However, for most people, Zoloft is a very safe and effective treatment for depression and anxiety.
 Studies have shown that while Zoloft may cause more adverse events than Lexapro or Prozac in the same class, it has fewer safety concerns than drugs in related classes.

-The potential to experience side effects from a medication shouldn’t keep you from getting the treatment you need for your anxiety or depression.
-Talking with your healthcare provider is the best way to come up with a treatment plan that will work best for you and cause the least amount of side effects for you on your journey to find relief from your symptoms.
+The potential to experience side effects from medication shouldn’t keep you from getting the treatment you need for your anxiety or depression.
+Talking with your healthcare provider is the best way to develop a treatment plan that will work best for you and cause the least amount of side effects on your journey to find relief from your symptoms.

 Lea este artículo en español aquí.